 The nine member cities support the Commission through annual contributions, which are computed using a formula based on the net tax capacity of all property within the watershed and the total area of each member city within the watershed, as compared to the total area within the watershed.
 Contributions are assessed on a fiscal year basis.
 Contributions received in advance of the year to which they pertain are reported as unearned revenue in the year received.
-Member contributions, unearned revenue, and permit fees revenue for the year ended January 31, 2022 were as follows:
+Member contributions for the year ended January 31, 2024 were as follows: